What age campers attend Camp China?

 Camp China officially opens registration on Friday afternoon around 3:00.
 Activities start at 4:45.

 Should I stay Sunday night?

 Yes!
 Sunday night after dinner is our talent show and closing ceremony.
 Dance and Martial Arts Class performances as well as our Basket Raffle fundraiser winners are announced.
 3-night Lodging fees include breakfast on Monday.

 The ratio varies each year.
 Our goal is to keep the groups small so that we keep a 6:1 student/counselor ratio.

 Black Mountain, NC is in the mountains and has varied weather patterns.
 Days are temperate and comfortable.
 Evenings may experience cool weather.
 A light jacket and insect repellent may be needed for evening outdoor activities.
 Rain may also be expected in the afternoons.
 Check weather apps before you leave home to make sure you are prepared.

 Depending on your activity preference, you may need a swimsuit or athletic clothes for tennis, basketball, or volleyball.
 The Blue Ridge Assembly also has many hiking paths than range from intermediate to advanced level.

 What are the bedrooms like?

-The lodging facilities range from motel-like rooms to dorm rooms with private baths to family-style lodges with shared baths.
+The lodging facilities range from motel-like rooms, to dorm rooms with Bunk beds and private baths, to family-style lodges with shared baths.
 We are also limited by the room block that we are given by the facility.
 Often, we do not know which rooms we have until 30 days before the start of camp.
 Requests for particular buildings are accepted, but not guaranteed.
 Our camper families all have different preferences.
 Many returning families prefer the family-style lodging that allows them to congregate in a home-style environment.
-Remember, this is a summer camp!
+Remember, this is a summer camp and not a resort!

 Is there something for non-Asian siblings?